 ||Caroline Fife, MD

-St. Luke's The Woodlands Hospital Wound Care Clinic
+CHI St. Luke's Health - The Woodlands Hospital Wound Care Clinic

 Dr. Fife earned a BS and MD from Texas A&M University College of Medicine.
 After a residency in Family Medicine at The University of Texas, Southwestern in Dallas, she completed a two-year fellowship in Undersea and Hyperbaric Medicine (UHM) at Duke University.
 Board certified in UHM, she joined the faculty of The University of Texas Health Science Center at Houston as a professor of medicine in the Division of Cardiology, initiating the Memorial Hermann Center for Wound Healing and Hyperbaric Medicine and the Lymphedema Center.
 In 2012, after 22 years in academics, Dr. Fife joined St. Luke's as medical director of its Wound Care Clinic in The Woodlands.
 The certified wound specialist co-chairs the Alliance of Wound Care Stakeholders, and currently serves on the boards of the American Academy of Wound Management and the American Professional Wound Care Association.

 Past President, Undersea and Hyperbaric Medical Society